Connecting you with a variety of transportation options, Oxy helps break the stereotype that you need to own a car to get around L.A.

 Oxy Bike Share is a student-run free bike rental service.
 Aside from offering rentals and repairs, Bike Share hopes to create a community focused on sustainability and adventure through a love of bicycles.
 For more information, contact email@example.com

 TAP cards are useful to have on hand for riding L.A. public transit.
 Riders cannot board the Metro Rail without one, and they make it easier to take Metro buses since you won’t have to fumble for exact change.
 The card also works for taking L.A.’s DASH and other non-Metro buses.
 Conveniently, TAP cards can be purchased and reloaded at the Student Activities Center in the Johnson Student Center.

-Starting fall 2019 through the hardwork of ASOC Senate, students can ride Metro for free!
+Through the hard work of ASOC Senate, students can ride Metro for free!
 There is no limit to the number of rides a student can take.
 First, register to get a U-pass, then stop by the Student Activities Center.

 One-way Metro trips cost $1.75, and this covers all transfers to other Metro Rail lines/buses for two hours (note: there is an additional cost for riding the Metro Silver Line and Metro Express Buses).
 Read this simple how-to guide for using the TAP card to ride the Metro.

 Not all destinations in L.A. are easily accessible by biking or public transit, so having a car is sometimes practical.
 But the costs of owning a car can be a hardship.
 Zipcar is a car sharing program that launched at Oxy in 2010, arising from a sustainability class on alternative modes of transportation.
 Head over to Zipcar's website to sign up for an account to take out the two Zipcars parked on the perimeter of the Booth Hall parking lot in front of Newcomb Hall.

 Check out this study on the positive effects of using Zipcar (40% of college members are less likely to buy a car because of their membership).